Ethiopia: Fears mount for Tigray's civilians | DW | 15.12.2020

 In reality, the agreement granted access in areas controlled by the federal army, and "only when the government allows that every single step.
 Ethiopia is a host country, we are guests here and of course we will respect the law of Ethiopia.
 But we really hope that the government of Ethiopia also sees the need to help these people in the Tigray region," Chris Melzer stressed.

-Impatience is growing among humanitarian organizaations, which are increasingly frustrated at the impossibility of carrying out their missions.
+Impatience is growing among humanitarian organizations, which are increasingly frustrated at the impossibility of carrying out their missions.

 Internally displaced persons are of particular concern.
 They are likely to be scattered around rural areas after fleeing the fighting and could therefore be very difficult to reach.